predkambrij/btrfsBackup/README.md

     # send all daily snapshots for @ subvolume
     sudo bash send_receive.sh @ daily

-    # delete all manual snapshots for @home subvolume which were sent (to external disk)
+    # delete all manual snapshots for @home subvolume which are sent (to external disk)
     sudo bash delete_transfered.sh @home manual